-‘It will help businesses with international operations to work a lot more efficiently’, Jutta Cammaer from KBC Payments emphasises.
+‘It will help businesses with international operations to work a lot more efficiently’, Jutta Cammaer from KBC Working Capital Solutions.

 ‘International payments are a frustration for many businesses.
 Precisely when a beneficiary will receive their money is often a gamble.
 Since the time needed for payments to be processed isn’t transparent, you frequently don’t know when certain goods will be released.
 That’s inconvenient, to put it mildly.’